Best ShipStation Alternative in 2026

 Pricing Comparison

 ShipStation uses tiered monthly pricing: the Starter plan is $9.99/month for 50 shipments, scaling up to $159.99/month for the Enterprise plan with unlimited shipments.
-For small or occasional shippers, these fees can significantly increase per-label costs.
-I'd Ship That has no monthly fees, no per-label fees, and no shipment caps.
-You pay only for postage at discounted rates.
-ShipStation's strength is its extensive ecommerce platform integrations and batch processing, which justify the cost for high-volume sellers.
-If you primarily need to create individual labels at the best rates, I'd Ship That delivers the same carrier access without the subscription.
+For small or occasional shippers, that fixed fee can quietly inflate your real cost per label.
+Run the math: $159.99 a month is roughly $1,919 a year you pay before a single box moves.
+Even the $9.99 plan is about $120 a year, and the moment you cross 50 shipments you are pushed to a higher tier.
+I'd Ship That has no subscription, no per-label fees, and no shipment caps.
+You pay only for postage at up to 89% off retail, and you see the full price before you buy, with every fee shown up front.
+ShipStation's real strength is deep ecommerce platform integrations and batch processing, which can justify the cost for high-volume sellers wired into Shopify or Amazon.
+But if your core need is creating individual labels at the best rate, I'd Ship That delivers the same carrier access without the monthly line item, and Pro features like The Workbench and Ship Intelligence cover bulk and rate-shopping when you scale.

 Top Reasons to Switch